d4tum/seaweed/README.md

 weatherData (>= 0.4.5),
 ```

-They should be installed through an R console and by executing the sequence of commands shown below one line at a time:
+They should be installed through an R console executing the following sequence of commands one line at a time:

 ```r
 install.packages("devtools")